CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Candidate/index.md

 ### What You'll Get

 - You'll get [a job description](jobs/#finsoft-xl-solutions).
-You must apply for [this job](jobs/#finsoft-xl-solutions) because the interview will be based on this job description.
+You must apply for [this job](jobs/#finsoft-xl-solutions) first because the interview will be based on this job description.
 - If you contact the "hiring manager", you _might_ also get extra information about the role
-- You will also get a [list of job descriptions](/jobs) that you can choose from for your other applications after you have applied for the first job.
+- You will also get a [list of job descriptions](/jobs) that you can choose from for your subsequent applications.

 ### What You'll Make